Chesterfield, Derbyshire: Vicar Lane

-Vicar Lane was redeveloped in 2000 as a pedestrianised open-air shopping centre.
+Vicar Lane was redeveloped in 2000 as a pedestrianised open-air shopping centre creating two new shopping streets.
 This meant demolishing almost all of the existing buildings, including a Woolworths branch and a small bus station.
-The project was so large that two new shopping streets were created.
-It now includes major chains such as H&M and Argos.
+It now includes major chains such as H&M and Iceland.
 The development had been planned in the 1980s but delayed for economic reasons.
 A multi-storey car park on Beetwell St was added under the revised plan.
 The area lies between the Pavements Centre and markets and the crooked spire.